mnot/I-D/rfc5988bis/draft.md

 * Reference:
 * Notes: [optional]

+See the registry for examples of the description field; generally, it SHOULD identify the semantics in terms of the link's context and target.

 Registration requests should be sent to the link-relations@ietf.org mailing list, marked clearly in the subject line (e.g., "NEW RELATION - example" to register an "example" relation type).